ropensci/drake/README.md

 [remake](https://github.com/richfitz/remake) itself is no longer maintained, but its founding design goals and principles live on through [drake](https://github.com/ropensci/drake).
-In fact, [drake](https://github.com/ropensci/drake) is a direct reimagining of [remake](https://github.com/richfitz/remake) with enhanced scalability, reproducibility, high-performance computing, visualization, and documentation.
+In fact, [drake](https://github.com/ropensci/drake) is a direct re-imagining of [remake](https://github.com/richfitz/remake) with enhanced scalability, reproducibility, high-performance computing, visualization, and documentation.